comicrelief/engineering-handbook/service-delivery/pipelines.md

 #### Jobs

-Jobs names should be lowercased, hypheneted strings.
+A job name should be a lowercased, hypheneted string.
 The string should NOT be prefixed by the pipeline name.

 The string should go from more generic to more specific identifiers, describing what a job is supposed to do.
-We should always try to re-use words across pipelines and to keep the job names short, so that reviewing a pipeline is easier at glance.
+We should always try to re-use words across pipelines and to keep the job names short, so that reviewing a pipeline is easier at glance. `test` and `deploy` are common prefixes.

 **Example**
 - Repository: `supporter-event-service`